Mosquito Control Services In Baltimore MD

 - Remind and/or help neighbors to eliminate mosquito breeding sites on their property by participating in home or community clean ups.

-Baltimore is the most populous city in the U.S. state of Maryland, as well as the 30th most populous city in the United States.
+Baltimore is the most populous city in Maryland, as well as the 30th most populous city in the United States.
 Baltimore is the largest independent city in the country and was designated as such by the Constitution of Maryland in 1851.
 Baltimore is located about 40 miles northeast of Washington DC, making it a principal city in the Washington–Baltimore combined statistical area.

 British colonists established the Port of Baltimore in 1706 to support the tobacco trade, and established the Town of Baltimore in 1729.
 The Battle of Baltimore was a pivotal engagement during the War of 1812, culminating in the bombardment of Fort McHenry, during which Francis Scott Key wrote a poem that would become "The Star-Spangled Banner", which was eventually designated as the American national anthem in 1931.
 During the Pratt Street Riot of 1861, the city was the site of some of the earliest violence associated with the American Civil War.